tetris245/ULTRAbc/README.md

 * New commands:
   - maproom to give infos about location of players in current mapped chat room
+  - mapx (x-position) to change your X coordinate in the map
+  - mapy (y-position) to change your Y coordinate in the map
 * Changed position of FREE and OUT buttons for chat rooms with map feature